trezor/trezor-firmware/README.md

 ### Proposal summary

-Under the current implementation, for every unsuccessful PIN entry we discard one bit from the counter, while for every successful PIN entry we discard an entire word.
-In the new implementation we would like to optimize the counter operations for successful PIN entry.
+Under the former implementation, for every unsuccessful PIN entry we discarded one bit from the counter, while for every successful PIN entry we discard an entire word.
+In the new implementation we optimize the counter operations for successful PIN entry.

-The basic idea is that there will be two binary logs stored in the flash storage, e.g.:
+The basic idea is that there are two binary logs stored in the flash storage, e.g.:

 ```
 ...0001111111111111... pin_success_log
 ...0000001111111111... pin_entry_log
 ```

-Before every PIN verification the highest 1-bit in the pin_entry_log will be set to 0.
-If the verification succeeds, then the corresponding bit in the pin_success_log will also be set to 0.
+Before every PIN verification the highest 1-bit in the pin_entry_log is set to 0.
+If the verification succeeds, then the corresponding bit in the pin_success_log is also set to 0.
 The example above shows the status of the logs when the last three PIN entries were not successful.

-In actual fact the logs will not be written to the flash storage exactly as shown above, but they will be stored in a form that should protect them against fault injection attacks.
-Only half of the stored bits will carry information, the other half will act as "guard bits".
-So a stored value ...001110... could look like ...0g0gg1g11g0g..., where g denotes a guard bit.
-The positions and the values of the guard bits will be determined by a guard key.
-The guard_key will be a randomly generated uint32 value stored as an entry in the flash memory in cleartext.
+In actual fact the logs are not written to the flash storage exactly as shown above, but they are stored in a form that should protect them against fault injection attacks.
+Only half of the stored bits carry information, the other half acts as "guard bits".
+So a stored value `...001110...` could look like `...0g0gg1g11g0g...`, where g denotes a guard bit.
+The positions and the values of the guard bits are determined by a guard key.
+The guard_key is a randomly generated uint32 value stored as an entry in the flash memory in cleartext.
 The assumption behind this is that an attacker attempting to reset or decrement the PIN counter by a fault injection is not able to read the flash storage.
 However, the value of guard_key also needs to be protected against fault injection, so the set of valid guard_key values should be limited by some condition which is easy to verify, such as guard_key mod M == C, where M and C a suitably chosen constants.
 The constants should be chosen so that the binary representation of any valid guard_key value has Hamming weight between 8 and 24.
+These conditions are discussed below.

 ### Storage format

-The PIN log will replace the current PIN_FAIL_KEY entry (APP = 0, KEY = 1).
-The DATA part of the entry will consist of 33 words (132 bytes, assuming 32-bit words): guard_key (1 word), pin_success_log (16 words), pin_entry_log (16 words)
+The PIN log has APP = 0 and KEY = 1.
+The DATA part of the entry consists of 33 words (132 bytes, assuming 32-bit words):

+- guard_key (1 word)
+- pin_success_log (16 words)
+- pin_entry_log (16 words)

-Each log will be stored in big-endian word order.
+Each log is stored in big-endian word order.
 The byte order of each word is platform dependent.

 ### Guard key validation

 The guard_key is said to be valid if the following three conditions hold true:

-1. Each byte of the binary representation of the guard_key has a balanced number of zeros and ones at the positions corresponding to the guard values (that is those bits in the mask 0xAAAAAAAA)
+1. Each byte of the binary representation of the guard_key has a balanced number of zeros and ones at the positions corresponding to the guard values (that is those bits in the mask 0xAAAAAAAA).
 2. The guard_key binary representation does not contain a run of 5 (or more) zeros or ones.
 3. The guard_key integer representation is congruent to 15 modulo 6311.